Hollywood Sign

 The Hollywood Sign is an American landmark and cultural icon overlooking Hollywood, Los Angeles.
-Originally the Hollywoodland Sign, it is situated on Mount Lee, above Beachwood Canyon in the Santa Monica Mountains.
-Spelling out the word "HOLLYWOODLAND" in 50 ft white uppercase letters and 450 feet (137.2 m) long, it was originally erected in 1923 as a temporary advertisement for a local real estate development.
-Due to increasing recognition, the sign was left up, with the last four letters "LAND" removed in 1949.
-The sign was entirely replaced in 1978 with a more durable all-steel 45 ft structure and concrete footings.
+Originally the Hollywoodland Sign, it is on Mount Lee, above Beachwood Canyon in the Santa Monica Mountains.
+It was originally erected in 1923 as a temporary advertisement for a local real estate development, and spelled out "HOLLYWOODLAND in 50 ft white uppercase letters in a word 450 ft long.
+Due to increasing recognition, the sign was left up; the last four letters "LAND" were removed in 1949.
+The sign was entirely replaced in 1978, using 45 ft letters in a more durable all-steel structure with concrete footings.

-Among the best-known landmarks in both California and the United States, the sign makes frequent appearances in popular culture, particularly in establishing shots for films and television programs set in or around Hollywood.
+Among the best-known landmarks in California (and in the United States as a whole), the sign makes frequent appearances in popular culture, particularly in establishing shots for films and television programs set in Los Angeles.
 Signs of similar style, but spelling different words, are frequently seen as parodies.
-The Hollywood Chamber of Commerce holds, for certain uses, trademark rights to a wordmark of staggered typeface that mimics the physical Hollywood Sign, but it does not hold rights to the actual sign.
-Filmmakers benefit from knowing that the Chamber does not hold any rights in USPTO Class 41, which covers entertainment services.
+The Hollywood Chamber of Commerce holds federally registered trademark rights for a stylized "HOLLYWOOD" wordmark used on specific classes of merchandise (e.g., apparel, souvenirs).
+These registrations do not confer rights over the physical landmark itself, which is owned by the City of Los Angeles.
+A point of legal and public confusion arises because the trademark spells the same word as the landmark, the trademark's lettering style resembles the landmark's, yet the landmark and the trademark are under separate ownership.

-The Sign is protected and preserved by the Hollywood Sign Trust, a 501(c)(3) nonprofit, which protects, preserves, and promotes the Hollywood Sign.
-The Trust was originally formed by the Hollywood Chamber of Commerce in 1978 and modified in 1992 to add two members of the trust appointed by the city of Los Angeles.
-The Hollywood Sign Trust operates closely with the Hollywood Chamber of Commerce, as they both have similar missions to promote and protect historic Hollywood.
-The Hollywood Sign Trust is made up of nine dedicated volunteers appointed by the Hollywood Chamber of Commerce, the Office of Los Angeles's 4th City Council district, and the City of Los Angeles.
-The Trust has been responsible for installing the state-of-the-art surveillance system on the Sign, painting and maintaining the Sign, and celebrating the Sign's landmark anniversaries.
+The Hollywood Sign is promoted, protected and preserved by the Hollywood Sign Trust, a 501(c)(3) nonprofit that was originally formed by the Hollywood Chamber of Commerce in 1978; the trust was modified in 1992 to add two members appointed by the city of Los Angeles.
+The Hollywood Sign Trust operates closely with the Hollywood Chamber of Commerce, as they have similar missions to promote and protect historic Hollywood.
+The trust is made up of nine volunteers, appointed by three organizations: the Hollywood Chamber of Commerce, the office of Los Angeles's 4th City Council district, and the City of Los Angeles.
+The trust has been responsible for installing a surveillance system on the sign, painting and maintaining it, and celebrating its landmark anniversaries.